Yuki512/Agentic-Architect-Challenge/README.md

   The words “data loss” show that the problem is serious.

 - **Subagent: HumanReview**
-  Although the category is Technical, the system does not send it through the normal TechnicalSubagent process.
  Critical cases go directly to human review.

 - **HumanReviewSkill**
   This skill prepares the case information for the support team.